 Obituary Daily Times – A free daily index of published obituaries across the world..
 The Obituary Daily Times mailing list is intended primarily for Family Historians, researchers and compilers.

-National Obituary Archive – The world’s largest repository of obituaries and death records with more than 55 million individual entries on file.
+National Obituary Archive – The world’s largest repository of obituaries and death records with million of individual entries on file.
 Visitors may search the archive to learn about the deaths of friends or family or to explore relationships when building family trees or doing genealogical research.